marcos-nunes-dev/albion-aegis/PREPARED_STATEMENT_FIX.md

 ---

-**Note**: This fix specifically addresses the prepared statement error in your scheduler service.
-The core production services (kills, MMR, scheduler, notifier) now use the enhanced database manager with proper connection pooling support.
+**Note**: This fix specifically addresses both "prepared statement does not exist" and "prepared statement already exists" errors in your scheduler service.
+The enhanced database manager now handles connection pooling conflicts automatically with retry logic and reconnection strategies.